dantekelly/personal-website/README.md

 bun dev
 ```

+3. Access the development server at `http://localhost:3000` or access the CMS at `http://localhost/studio:3000`.

-## CAUTION
+## ⚠️Caution

 In production, please move the sanity files to a new route for best security practices.
-I only include it within theis
+I only include it within this
 route to consolidate all files into one easy to deploy git.
+For this project, I have disabled the CORS header on
+production routes for security.

 ## Deployment